 The Spiritual Sun project caters for all levels of interest in the ancient religion of the sun.
-The religion of the sun has many different aspects that allows people to choose how they participate.
-At The Spiritual Sun, we aim to facilitate the individual exploration of the religion of the sun in whatever someone feels works best for them.
+The religion of the sun has many different aspects that allow people to choose how they participate and so we aim to facilitate the individual exploration of the religion of the sun in whatever way each person feels works best for them.

 Someone may wish to simply practice at home on their own or amongst their family.
 Or, they may have a few friends they like to meet up with.
 Others may prefer the added activities a group environment brings, and decide to attend a Circle.